Skip to main content

 Selection criteria

-The selection process is based on the following criteria: grades from previous studies (grades in relevant subjects), and motivation for studies (motivation letter and/or relevant professional experiences).
+The selection process is based on the following criteria: grades from previous studies (grades in relevant subjects), motivation letter and relevant professional experiences.

 Acceptance rate